 Biography

-White Robes, Silver Screens, which examines the role of cinema in the formation, development and demise of the Ku Klux Klan between 1915 and 1944, was runner-up for the BAFTSS Best Book award in 2017 and also received an Honorable Mention at the 2016 INDIEFAB awards.
+Professor Tom Rice is a film and cultural historian, with particular expertise in colonial cinemas and non-theatrical film.
+His first book, White Robes, Silver Screens: Movies and the Making of the Ku Klux Klan (Indiana University Press, 2015), which was runner-up for the BAFTSS Best Book award in 2017, examines the role of cinema in the formation, development and demise of the Ku Klux Klan between 1915 and 1944.
 He has spoken on aspects of this work for TV and radio, for print media (including the New York Times) and written articles based on this research for publications including The Guardian and The Conversation.

-His second book, Films for the Colonies, explores the establishment and growth of the Colonial Film Units (particularly in Africa and the Caribbean) from the 1920s to the 1960s.
+Rice’s second book, Films for the Colonies: Cinema and the Preservation of the British Empire (University of California Press, 2019), explores the establishment and growth of the Colonial Film Units (particularly in Africa and the Caribbean) from the 1920s to the 1960s, charting the British Government’s widespread production and mobile exhibition of educational film across the British Empire.
 In 2016/17 he received a Leverhulme Fellowship to undertake research for this book in Ghana and Jamaica.
-Prior to joining St Andrews, Rice served as the senior postdoctoral researcher on a major 3 year AHRC funded project, entitled Colonial Film: Moving Images of the British Empire (2007-2010).
-He wrote historical essays on more than 200 films and production companies, which can be found at www.colonialfilm.org.uk and worked extensively with British film archives.
+Rice previously served as the senior postdoctoral researcher on a major 3-year AHRC funded project, writing historical essays on more than 200 films and production companies (www.colonialfilm.org.uk).
+In close collaboration with archives, he has also helped to organise film seasons, conferences and educational programmes.

 Teaching